Crockpot Kalua Pork with Cabbage

 Ingredients

-• 3-4 pound pork roast
+• 1 (3-4 pound) pork roast

-• 1-2 Tablespoon Kosher salt
+• 1-2 tablespoon kosher salt

-• 1/3 cup liquid smoke
+• cup liquid smoke

 • 1 cup water

-• 1/2 head cabbage coarsely chopped
+• ½ head cabbage, coarsely chopped (optional)

 Instructions

-• An hour before serving, carefully lift pork out of the slow cooker (do not drain out juices) and place cabbage in the bottom of the slow cooker.
-Place pork on top of the cabbage, place lid back on, and cook for another hour.
+• An hour before serving, carefully lift the pork out of the slow cooker.
+Do not drain out juices.
+Place cabbage in the bottom of the slow cooker.
+Place pork on top of the cabbage, place the lid back on and cook for another hour.
+Shred pork and serve.

-Crockpot Hawaiian Kalua Pork with Cabbage.
+Shredding Kalua Pork with two forks.

-• Shred pork and serve.
+• Shred and serve.

 Nutrition Information